HackyHour/Wuerzburg/index.md

 You can come without registration but feel free to join the discussion in the linked pad (see table below) if you have any questions beforehand.
 Usually we order pizza and sit together until roughly 8pm.

 ### Attention!
-The HackyHour in June is one day early on **Wednesday**, June 23!
-It will be virtual again but we might move back to a live format soon.
+The HackyHour in July is one week later (fifth Thursday of the month) on June 29!
+The format (live or virtual) will be anounced closer to the event.

 # Topics
 In addition to the open discussions we also aim to talk about specific topics at each HackyHour.